mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 ### -- Open

 Opens the specified video in a new window.
 The application should associate the URL and UUID with the window.
 (More on that later).
+If a new window is opened, the video should be immediately paused.
+(We don't want the video to autoplay when it is first opened)

 If a window with the UUID already exits, treat the open command as "show" command below, and a success response returned.